Psalm 22: the psalm of the cross

 Have I not commanded you?
 Be strong and courageous.
 Do not be afraid; do not be discouraged, for the LORD your God will be with you wherever you go.
 Joshua 1:9

-Father in heaven, thank you for the promise that you will never leave me.
-Thank you for sending Jesus to take my sin on the cross and therefore the reassurance that no matter where I go or what I am going through, that you never turn your face from me.
-Thank you for this act of your great love for us.
+Father in heaven, thank you for the promise that you will never leave us.
+Thank you for sending Jesus to take our sin on the cross, therefore the reassurance that no matter where we go or what we are going through, that you will never turn your face from us.
+Thank you for this act of great love for us.
 Help us to treasure this always.
-Please, Father, heal our world of this virus, keep our loved ones safe and healthy, and revive and strengthen your church.
+Please give us strength today.
 Amen.